paul-orchid/pragmatic-scheduler/README.md

   bgColor?: string;
   textColor?: string;
-  draggable?: boolean; // will default to true allowOverlap?: boolean;// will default to false
+  draggable?: boolean; // will default to true resizable?: boolean; // will default to true allowOverlap?: boolean;// will default to false
 };
 ```

-To disable the dragging and resizing functionality for a specific event set `draggable: false`.
+To disable the dragging functionality for a specific event set `draggable: false`.
+See [Weekly](https://paul-orchid.github.io/pragmatic-scheduler/#/week) demo for an example
+To disable the resizing functionality for a specific event set `resizable: false`.
 See [Weekly](https://paul-orchid.github.io/pragmatic-scheduler/#/week) demo for an example

 To allow an event to be overlapped by another set `allowOverlap: true`.
 See [Weekly](https://paul-orchid.github.io/pragmatic-scheduler/#/week) demo for an example